-As to the argument that the Defence Regulations establish a primary arrangement in secondary legislation and should therefore be revoked
+As to the argument in HCJ 978/15 that the Defence Regulations establish a primary arrangement in secondary legislation and should therefore be revoked

-- 45. In the complementary argument submitted by him, the petitioner argues that the Defence Regulations are secondary legislation which does not reconcile with the rule of law, in view of the fact that they establish a primary arrangement in secondary legislation, and therefore should be revoked according to case law. - 46.
-Firstly, this argument should be rejected, for the simple reason that, as cited above, the court has already held in the Vanunu judgment that the Regulations were primary legislation, and rejected a similar argument that the Defence Regulations were secondary legislation. - 47.
+- 59. In the complementary argument submitted by the petitioner in HCJ 978/15, it was argued that the Defence Regulations were secondary legislation which did not reconcile with the rule of law, in view of the fact that they established a primary arrangement in secondary legislation, and therefore should be revoked according to case law. - 60.
+Firstly, this argument should be rejected, for the simple reason that, as cited above, the court has already held in the Vanunu judgment that the Regulations were primary legislation, and rejected a similar argument that the Defence Regulations were secondary legislation. - 61.
 Secondly, for the rejection of this additional argument we wish to refer also to the guiding judgment in HCJ 3267/97 Rubinstein v.
 Minister of Defense, IsrSC 52(5) 481 (1998).
 In the judgment in HCJ 3267/97 it was held that in the period which preceded the enactment of the Basic Law: Human Dignity and Liberty, the rule concerning "primary arrangements" had an interpretive status only, and secondary legislation which established primary arrangements could infringe on human rights, provided that the authorizing primary legislation contained an explicit authorization to that effect (see sections 28-30 to the judgment of the Honorable President Barak).